-State the person's occupation as fully as possible in Q38.
+State the person's occupation as completely as possible in Question 38.
 For example, if the person is a clerk, state whether they are a filing, bank or pay clerk.

-Report the main tasks the person usually does each day in Q39.
+Report the main tasks the person usually does each day in Question 39.
 For example, shop owners may not sell goods themselves, but manage their business and supervise staff.